Nebras-project/nebras-dashboard/docs/plan.md

 ## 📋 Project Overview

-**Nebras Dashboard** is an educational management system for managing curriculum, questions (ministerial & enrichment), competitions, and students.
+**Nebras Dashboard** is an educational management system for managing curriculum, a unified question bank (covering ministerial and enrichment types), competitions, and students.
 The dashboard is built for administrators and managers, while students access a separate Flutter mobile app for quizzes and competitions.

 ---